vidyar/shippabledocs1/sources/config.rst

   - wget
   - OpenSSL

-- Atleast 1 version of
+- At least 1 version of (check out documentation for each language for specific versions)

   - Ruby
   - Node